 Happy Birthday, John.
 You were quite a guy!

 John Thompson was born in Tinn ( Telemark County) Norway April 30th, 1827.
 Actually, John is his American name, he was born Jon Torstein Rui in Norway.
 His father died when he was two years old.
-When he was 10, the family moved to America, where he grew to be the picture of a Norse Viking: 6 feet tall with a heavy, muscular build, blue eyes, and with blond hair and beard.
+When he was 10, the family moved to America, where he grew to be the picture of a Norse Viking: 6 feet tall with a heavy, muscular build, blue eyes, and with blond hair and beard.--------------------

 The immigrants settled on a farm in Illinois, moving later to Missouri, Iowa and Wisconsin, finally deciding on California to settle.
 It was just 3 years after gold had been discovered, and the mountains were crawling with recent arrivals.
 In 1851, Thompson migrated to California and settled in Hangtown (Placerville), mining in Coon Hollow and at Kelsey's Diggings, but, as a miner, he was unsuccessful.
 Four years later, Thompson noticed an ad in the Sacramento Union which read: "People lost to the world.
 Uncle Sam needs mail carrier."
 He decided to give it a try.
 During the summers, Thompson drove stages and delivered mail and supplies to remote mining camps.
 By the mid-1850’s, mail was being transported over the Sierra Nevada by horseback and mule and later by wagon.
 The mail and supplies were carried by wagons pulled by horses until the snows closed the mountain passes and deliveries were stopped for the long winters.
 All contact with the Eastern US ceased.